The Best Reboots & Remakes

-Not technically a remake, but more of a cultural adaptation and genre shift, the original Magnificent Seven is a solid adaptation of Akira Kurosawa's The Seven Samurai (1954).
+Not technically a remake, but more of an adaptation and genre shift, the original Magnificent Seven is a solid adaptation of Akira Kurosawa's The Seven Samurai (1954).
 I am a huge fan of both versions and highly encourage you to go watch Kurosawa's original.
 It's that good, maybe even better than its Western counterpart.

 The Departed (2006)

 One of the few Martin Scorsese films I actually enjoy watching.
 Gasp!
 Did I just write that?
 Yes I did.
-Hey, I'm Irish, and The Departed is one of my go-to St. Patrick's Day darlings.
 Scorsese, however, is a brilliant filmmaker whose films always leave a sick feeling in my stomach.
 At times, The Departed does too.
-Regardless, The Departed is a worthy remake of Hong Kong's Infernal Affairs (2002), and in my mind, one of Leonardo DiCaprio's best performances hands down.
+Regardless, The Departed is a worthy remake of Hong Kong's Infernal Affairs (2002), and in my mind, one of Leonardo DiCaprio's best performances.

 X-Men: First Class (2001)

-I still think First Class is one of the best in the X-Men franchise, and it did exactly what a reboot should do.
+I still think First Class is the best in the X-Men franchise, and it did exactly what a reboot should do.
 James McAvoy and Michael Fassbender are perfectly cast as the young Charles Xavier and Erik Lensherr, which was no small feat following in the footsteps of Sir Patrick Stewart and Sir Ian McKellen.
-The young versions of these characters struck such a perfect balance between rage and serenity that made us fall in love with these two best friends and philosophical rivals in new ways.
+The young versions of these characters struck such a perfect balance between rage and serenity that made us fall in love with the two best friends and philosophical rivals in new ways.
 The relationship between Professor X and Magneto anchored this franchise in ways we hadn't seen before, and we were begging to see these two in more scenes together as the rebooted series found new life.

 Batman Begins (2005)